floenavi/floenavi/FEATURES.md

 - On Windows, the backslashes \ in the windows directory name need to be escaped as \\\\ when adding them to the configuration file.
 - `C:\FloeNavi\Logs` needs to be written as `C:\\FloeNavi\\Logs`

+#### SyncServer tablet log

+Every time a tablet is synchronized with the SyncServer, the tablet will transfer up to 10MB of the latest recorded log messages to the SyncServer.

+For each tablet a dedicated folder will be created on the SyncServer that will hold these files.

+The files are plain text files with timestamped messages, which can easily be split into smaller parts and compressed with ZIP or 7-Zip with a high compression ratio.

+The following list contain messages indicating typical issues:

+##### Connection issues

+``

 ### SyncServer export flags {#operations-flags}